Are there additional fees I will need to pay at closing?

 Depending on your nationality, you may also need a valid foreign passport, and two or more current photo identifications, such as a driver’s license.

-Normally the taxes are dependent on the country in which you are buying Real Estate and the country you are from.
+Normally the taxes are dependent on the country in which you are buying real estate and the country you are from.
+Typically, you’ll be required to pay the tax rates on property in that country, as well as any specific taxes for foreigners owning real estate, and usually in the local currency.

 How will a U.S. real estate purchase affect my taxes?